 The primary reason Prevu can offer such large rebates and discounts is that it serves some of the most expensive housing markets in the country.

-By targeting buyers looking at higher-priced homes, Prevu can dangle big rebates and still pocket a hefty payday itself.
+By targeting buyers looking at higher-priced homes, Prevu can offer big rebates and still pocket a hefty payday itself.

 In theory, it should take a realtor roughly the same amount of time to help a buyer purchase a $1 million home as one that costs $100,000.
 However, the buyer's agent commission on the $1 million home purchase could be as much as $30,000, compared with just $3,000 on the cheaper property.

-So, if Prevu helps you buy a $1 million home, they can refund $20,000 to you and still pocket more than 3x as much as if they'd kept the entire commission on the $100,000 house purchase.
+So, if Prevu helps you buy a $1 million home, it can refund up to $17,500 to you and still pocket more than four times as much as if it had kept the entire commission on the $100,000 house purchase.

 Prevu's strategy probably wouldn't work in say, Milwaukee, where the median home sale price is $155,000.
 They wouldn't earn enough from each transaction to offset the cost of the rebates.